-But there you go, that is an example of the basic evolution of a beginner’s nootropic stack.
-There are 1000’s of different variations of this you could do, this is merely just an example of how you can get more out of your stack and progress from a novice to a more advanced user.
-Check out our stacks section for new updates, I will be posting tons of unique, specialized stacks for your needs weekly.
+But there you go.
+This is an example of the basic evolution of a beginner’s nootropic stack to something more complex.
+There are 1000’s of different variations of this you could do, this is just an example of how you can get more creative with your stack and progress from a novice to a more advanced user.

 More Stack Ideas

 If you’re looking for more ideas on how to stack nootropics, we’ve got some more for you.